 As you will see on booking.com, the accommodation at the desert is not so expensive and some places include really good dinner and breakfast (at least on my case with Magic Bedouin Star).

 What you really need to take into account on your numbers for the Wadi Rum Desert is the tours as they are on the steep side of the bill.

 The best option is you want not only to save a lot of money but also experience life in the desert is to do some volunteering job at a Bedouin camp!

 Most of these camps are listed on the Workaway website.
 If you don’t have an account, try sending them an email directly to the camp’s website as most of them may be interested in your skills!

-What sort of job will you do? easy stuff! my working week in the Wadi Rum Desert consisted of replying a couple of enquiries per day and take some photos for their website.
+What sort of job will you do? easy stuff! my working week in the Wadi Rum Desert consisted of replying a couple of enquiries per day and taking some photos for their website.
 Easy!